MetTap/MetTap/README.md

 These properties include the properties translated from MetTap rules automatically and user-defined ones.

 Step1: Import RV.m file into Matlab

+Step2: Package the RV.m file into .jar file

-Step2: Enter the "deploytool" command under the command window in Matlab to open the deployment tool
+  Step2.1: Enter the "deploytool" command under the command window in Matlab to open the deployment tool

-Step3: Create a new project Runtime.prj
+  Step2.2: Create a new project Runtime.prj

-Step4: Select "java package" and click "ok"
+  Step2.3: Select "java package" and click "ok"

-Step5: Click "add" to add a Java class named Class1
+  Step2.4: Click "add" to add a Java class named Class1

-Step6: Click "add files" to add the RV.m file
+  Step2.5: Click "add files" to add the RV.m file

-Step7: Click "compile" to generate the Runtime.jar
+  Step2.6: Click "compile" to generate the Runtime.jar

 Step8: Import .java files of Runtime Verification package into MetTap project